 - 1. Insert the processor in the retention mechanism. - 2.
 Press down on the processor until it is firmly seated in the Slot 1 connector.

 Setting the Processor Speed

-After you install the processor and install the motherboard, set the processor speed by CMOS setup.
+After you install the processor into the motherboard, set the processor speed by CMOS setup.
+Change the CPU speed as detailed in the manual.